|

 large adults.
 The anal fin has 24-29 soft rays, in contrast to the

 blue catfish which always has 30 or more rays in the anal fin.
+Life History Channel catfish spawn in late spring or early summer when water

 temperatures reach 75°F. Males select nest sites which are normally